 The name translation says it all, “Great Demon God.”

-He would seek vengeance against any wrong-doings against them in their past life.
+He would pay back any wrong-doings against them in their past life.

 The Daikijin tale narrated in a way that he was the demon of all demons.

 He is described to have long white facial hair with two long horns protruding from his forehead.

 A Daikijin tattoo has golden eyes that would discourage any lesser demons.

 The Raijin dates back as a demon.